Particle Physics & Nuclear Physics

 Muon g−2 Anomaly

 The muon anomalous magnetic moment is derived within the sector-coupled framework.
-Resolution depends on hadronic vacuum polarization computed from τ-sector structure.
+The program account depends on hadronic vacuum polarization computed from τ-sector structure.

 -